pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 This is the first in a series of Getting started how-to guides for operators.
 It walks you through creating an application accelerator by using Tanzu Application Platform GUI and CLI.

-For background information about application accelerators, see [Application Accelerator](about-application-accelerator.md).
+For background information about application accelerators and for more advanced features like composition using fragments, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="you-will"></a>What you will do